 Coffee Maker Maintenance Tips

-Aside from cleaning your coffee maker using vinegar, here are a few other tips:
+Aside from using vinegar to clean cuisinart coffee machine, here are a few other tips:

 - Do not store your coffee maker in a damp environment.
 It is essential to keep the inside of your coffeemaker dry so that bacteria and mould do not grow inside.